backdrop-contrib/zurb_foundation_6/README.md

 If you are using Backdrop and have a previous knowledge of Drupal, you will notice that Drupal themes spend a lot of template files and CSS arranging things on the page where this theme doesn't so much.
 This theme is more of a style guide of how page elements are supposed to look and not much layout.
 It relies on the layouts module.

-This theme does not use the PureCSS grid or any grid by default -- it relies on the Layout module to provide that.
+This theme does not use the Zurb grid or any grid by default -- it relies on the Layout module to provide that.

 JAVASCRIPT USAGE
 ------------------